 So three-fold actions (i.e. relating to speech, mind and body) further divided into three categories (in the form of non-utilisation, excessive utilisation and wrong utilisation) constitute intellectual misuse.

 A year is the unit of time which is further sub-divided into winter (Hemanta), summer (Grishma) and rains (Varsha) characterised by cold, heat and rainfall respectively.

-If a particular season manifests itself excessively, this should be regarded as Atiyoga; example, extremely heavy rains during rainy season.
+If a particular season manifests itself excessively, this should be regarded as Atiyoga; Example, extremely heavy rains during the rainy season.

 If characteristics of a season are contrary to the normal ones, this would be wrong utilisation (for example rainfall in winter, cold in the rainy season, etc.).

 Asatma Indriyartha Samyoga – unwholesome conjunction of the sense organs with their objects,

 Prajnaparadha – doing wrong deeds even with the knowledge

 Parinama – transformation / conversion – these are the threefold causes of diseases.

 Proper maintenance or otherwise of various items of creation depends on proper utilisation, non-utilisation, excessive utilisation and wrong utilisation of certain conditions because both proper maintenance as well as abnormality depend on the conjunction (of wholesome or unwholesome nature).